Zaeemkabeer/Mechgenz/backend/README.md

 3. Consider using a production WSGI server like Gunicorn
 4. Set up proper logging and monitoring
 5. Configure SSL/TLS certificates
+6. Use environment variables for sensitive data like API keys
-6. Use a more robust authentication system for the admin panel
+7. Use a more robust authentication system for the admin panel

 ## Troubleshooting